Table Of Contents

 Advice Regarding Management Of Asbestos

 Asbestos management is a very complex process and requires a lot of steps.
 Firstly, it is vital to identify the asbestos-containing material that needs to be removed.
 Then, the removal process should be completed correctly to avoid exposure risks.
 The asbestos mineral is a hazardous material, and there are many regulations in place to make sure that it is handled safely.
-Legislation controlling asbestos varies throughout the world, but four essential principles can summarise it:
+Legislation controlling asbestos varies throughout Australia, but four essential principles can summaries it:

 - There are many ways of identifying if an object contains asbestos, and lab tests are often required to determine its type and content.